 There are two main reasons why we feel The Renaissance is the best hotel for kids.
 The first is the amazing kids splash park which has two separate sections – one for little ones and another for tweens and teens.
 There are several water slides and water play areas.

-The second reason is that there are a number of large areas for kids to play including an event lawn outside behind the pool as well as a very large lobby area which has a game room.
+The second reason is that there are a number of large areas for kids to play including an event lawn outside behind the pool as well as a very large lobby area.

 Interested in learning more about the individual hotels in the SeaWorld Orlando area?
 Visit our SeaWorld’s hotels page by clicking here.